-Question: Is there any state that does not check the NDR (National Driver Register)?
+Question: Does any state not check the NDR (National Driver Register)?

 Answer: No, there is not any state that is not part of the National Driver Register (NDR).
 All states within the United States will check the NDR if you apply for or apply to renew a driver’s license.

-In all states when a person applies for a driver’s license, the Department of Motor Vehicles (DMV) or state licensing agency is required to check the National Driver Register database to determine if the applicant has been identified as a problem driver in another state.
+In all states, when a person applies for a driver’s license, the Department of Motor Vehicles (DMV) or state licensing agency must check the National Driver Register database to determine if the applicant has been identified as a problem driver in another state.
 If a match is found in NDR, state officials are directed to another state DMV system for details on the traffic conviction or status of the license.

-The NDR database keeps information on drivers whose licenses have been revoked, suspended, canceled or denied — or who have been convicted of serious traffic-related offenses.
+The NDR database keeps information on drivers whose licenses have been revoked, suspended, canceled or denied, or convicted of serious traffic-related offenses.
 All 51 U.S. jurisdictions provide this information.
 If you have a hold on your license in one state, it will show up on the NDR when any other state checks it.

 It is a federal requirement that the DMV check applicants against NDR.
-The intention of this federal government mandate is to prevent problem drivers from shopping around for a license.
+This federal government mandate intends to prevent problem drivers from shopping around for a license.
 National Highway Transportation Safety Administration (NHTSA) is the administrator of the NDR, and NHTSA doesn’t want a person to be able to go to a different state to get a new driver’s license when their current license has sanctions against it.
 Keeping problem drivers off the road is critical to the NHTSA’s goal of reducing highway fatalities and injuries.

 The NDR contains a listing of names and related identification, provided by state licensing officials, of problem drivers whose driver’s licenses have been canceled, denied, revoked or suspended or contain convictions for serious traffic violations like a DUI.

 How to check the NDR’s Problem Driver Pointer System